mbharanya/Learning-Scala/Cats.md

 1 - (2 - 3)
 // res16: Int = 2
 ```
+Examples of Monoids:
+- Ints, with the zero being 0 and the operator being +.
+- Ints, with the zero being 1 and the operator being *.
+- Lists, with the zero being Nil and the operator being ++.
+- Strings, with the zero being "" and the operator being +.

 ## Definition of a Semigroup
 _A semigroup is just the combine part of a monoid._
 ```scala